 Scatter diagrams can be constructed in Excel.
 Begin by entering the data for the two variables to be graphed in two separate rows or columns.
 You may either use a label for each variable or not.
 Click and drag over the data (and labels).
 Go to the Insert tab.
 From the Charts panel (upper middle), select Scatter.
 From the ensuing pulldown menu of scatter plot options, select one of the versions from the five presented.
 The result is the scatter chart.
-By right-clicking on the chart, various other chart options are available including, ormat Plot Area ….
+By right-clicking on the chart, various other chart options are available including, Format Plot Area ….
 The resulting menu associated with this command offers the usual chart options regarding fill, border color, border styles, shadow, Glow and Soft Edges, and 3-D format (see pie charts above).
 In addition, if you want to fit a line or curve to the data, right-click on one of the chart points.
-A menu pops up containing, among other options, Add Tendline ….
+A menu pops up containing, among other options, Add Trendline ….
 From the Trendline Options, select the type of line or curve that you want to fit to the data.
 The result is a line or curve shown on the scatter plot attempting to fit to the points.
 Various other options are available regarding the line color, style, and shadow.

 MINITAB

 Minitab has the capability of constructing histograms, dot plots, stem-and-leaf charts, pie charts, bar charts, and Pareto charts.
-With the exception of Pareto charts, which are accessed through tat, all of these other charts and graphs are accessed by selecting raph on the menu bar.
+With the exception of Pareto charts, which are accessed through Stat, all of these other charts and graphs are accessed by selecting Graph on the menu bar.

-To construct a histogram, select raph on the Minitab menu bar, and then select istogram.
+To construct a histogram, select Graph on the Minitab menu bar, and then select Histogram.
 The first dialog box offers four histogram options: Simple, With Fit, With Outline and Groups, and With Fit and Groups.
 Select the Simple option, which is also the default option.
-In the dialog box that follows beside raph variables, insert the column location (or columns) containing the data for which you want to create a histogram.
+In the dialog box that follows beside Graph variables, insert the column location (or columns) containing the data for which you want to create a histogram.
 There are several options from which to modify the histogram.
-Select cale to adjust or modify the axes, ticks, and gridlines.
-Select abels to title the graph and label the axes.
-Select ata view for optional ways to present the data, including bars, symbols, project lines, and areas in addition to presenting other options such as smoothing the data.
-Select ultiple graphs to create multiple separate graphs or to combine several graphs on one.
-Select Dta options for several options in grouping data.
+Select Scale to adjust or modify the axes, ticks, and gridlines.
+Select Labels to title the graph and label the axes.
+Select Data view for optional ways to present the data, including bars, symbols, project lines, and areas in addition to presenting other options such as smoothing the data.
+Select Multiple graphs to create multiple separate graphs or to combine several graphs on one.
+Select Data options for several options in grouping data.

-To construct a dot plot, select raph on the Minitab menu bar, and then select otplot.
+To construct a dot plot, select Graph on the Minitab menu bar, and then select Dotplot.
 The first dialog box offers seven different ways to configure the plot.
 Select Simple to produce a dot plot like those shown in this chapter.
-In the dialog box that follows, insert the column location(s) containing the data for which you want to create the dot plot in raph variables.
+In the dialog box that follows, insert the column location(s) containing the data for which you want to create the dot plot in Graph variables.
 There are several options available.
-Select cale to adjust or modify the axes and ticks.
-Select abels to title the graph and add footnotes.
+Select Scale to adjust or modify the axes and ticks.
+Select Labels to title the graph and add footnotes.
 Select Multiple graphs to create multiple separate graphs or to combine several graphs on one.
-Select ata options for options in grouping data, frequencies, and subsets.
+Select Data options for options in grouping data, frequencies, and subsets.